young home care worker in uniform accompanying an elderly person

 As the demand for senior care grows, more companies are entering what is known as the “longevity economy.”
 This increased competition is great news for families, as it will likely lead to more service options and potentially more competitive pricing.

 Organizations like AmeriCorps Seniors continue to expand their volunteer networks, connecting more seniors with dedicated companions.
-This focus on accessibility will help ensure that more older adults can get the support they need to thrive.
+This focus on accessibility will help ensure that more older adults can get the support they need.

 Adoption of Integrated Care Approaches